Kate Mara: Television and stage

-Mara's first television role was in the NBC legal drama Law & Order in 1997.
-She went on to guest star on numerous television series, including Madigan Men, Ed and Law & Order: Special Victims Unit.
-Mara landed two recurring roles in 2003, as Kate on Everwood, an 18-year-old who is impregnated by her piano teacher and then gets an abortion, and as Vanessa on Nip/Tuck, a bisexual cheerleader involved in a love triangle with her boyfriend Matt McNamara (John Hensley) and another cheerleader (Sophia Bush).
-Mara also appeared on Cold Case, Boston Public, CSI: Miami and CSI: Crime Scene Investigation that same year.
+Mara's first recurring television role was in the FX Drama Nip Tuck in a love triangle with her boyfriend Matt McNamara (John Hensley) and another cheerleader (Sophia Bush).
+Mara also appeared on Cold Case, Boston Public, CSI: Miami and CSI: Crime Scene Investigation.

 Mara was cast as the lead in the 2004 The WB pilot Prodigy, about a teenage child prodigy.
 She had a recurring role on the WB's Jack & Bobby in 2005 and a five-episode arc on the Fox TV series 24 in 2006, playing computer analyst Shari Rothenberg.
 Mara joined the cast of the HBO comedy-drama Entourage for the series' sixth season in 2009.
 She played Brittany, Eric "E" Murphy (Kevin Connolly)'s assistant at his talent-management company and a potential love interest.
 Mara filmed four episodes for the series in 2009.
 In 2011, she guest starred on the FX horror series American Horror Story, as Hayden McClaine, a student who becomes Dr. Ben Harmon (Dylan McDermott)'s dead mistress, a spirit trapped in the Harmon house.
 Mara was offered the role by Ryan Murphy, her former producer on Nip/Tuck.

 In 2012, Mara joined the cast of House of Cards, playing the part of Zoe Barnes, an intrepid reporter from Washington, D.C. who becomes a major ally to Frank Underwood by leaking stories that undermine his rivals.
 She filmed a second season of the series, which was released on February 14, 2014.
 On July 10, 2014, she was nominated for the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series.
+She played a teacher who begins an illicit relationship with an underage student in the FX miniseries A Teacher (2020).
+For it, she received an Independent Spirit Award nomination for Best New Scripted Series as an executive producer.

 Mara's stage debut, in 2003, was at the Williamstown Theatre Festival in John Guare's Landscape of the Body with Lili Taylor.
 Mara starred in The Alice Complex, a play by Peter Barr Nickowitz, at Dixon Place in New York City in 2005, and at the Blank Theatre in Los Angeles in 2006.
 The production co-starred Tony Award-winner Harriet Harris.
 In 2006, she told WFAN radio that theater is a "dream" because it was "all I really wanted to do as a kid.
 I didn't care about movies or TV, I just wanted to do Broadway".